digitalearthafrica/deafrica-training-workshop/README.md

 # deafrica-training-workshop

+## Content on this site may be deprecated.
+Please visit [learn.digitalearthafrica.org](https://learn.digitalearthafrica.org) for the most up-to-date information.

-Training material on how to use DE Africa data at https://training.digitalearthafrica.org/
+Training material on how to use DE Africa data at https://training.digitalearthafrica.org/.
+Site will be decommissioned by the end of 2021.
+Training material can be alternatively accessed at [learn.digitalearthafrica.org](https://learn.digitalearthafrica.org).

 English: [![Documentation Status](https://readthedocs.org/projects/digital-earth-africa-workshop/badge/?version=latest)](https://training.digitalearthafrica.org/en/latest/?badge=latest) | [RTD](https://readthedocs.org/projects/digital-earth-africa-workshop/)